In 1998, the first Humana second-hand shop and sorting centre was opened in Vilnius.

 The popularity and success of the second-hand shops in Lithuania, as well as being a sustainable fundraising model, has motivated us to expand our activities to other countries.

-Humana Second Hand Fundraising Projects is a Lithuanian public establishment that owns and manages the activities of second-hand clothes shops and sorting centres in 12 countries, including Belgium, Estonia, Germany, Hungary, Kenya, Latvia, Lithuania, Oman, Togo, Turkey, Uganda and Ukraine.
-These subsidiaries have more than 200 retail shops and three sorting centres; and they employ more than 3,000 people.
+Humana Second Hand Fundraising Projects is a Lithuanian public establishment that owns and manages the activities of second-hand clothes shops and sorting centers in 13 countries, including Belgium, Estonia, Georgia, Germany, Hungary, Kenya, Latvia, Lithuania, Oman, Togo, Turkey, Uganda, and Ukraine.
+These subsidiaries have more than 272 (Dec. of 2022) retail shops and four sorting centers, and they employ 3,400 people.

 Supporting Development Projects